MartynasGit/cms/Readme.md

 - Ussername: Admin
 - Password: Admin

-- IMPORTANT !
-If your page directory is not as my example change "base_url" to match your folder rpute accordingly.
+IMPORTANT !
+If your page directory is not as my example change "base_url" and "prefix" to match your folder route accordingly.

 ## Demo
 ![ScreenShot](/src/views/assets/customer.png)